reinvented/amrusb/README.md

 	2014-09-07 19:49:04,684 - DaemonLog - INFO - Connected to Amazon Dynamo DB
 	2014-09-07 19:49:36,408 - DaemonLog - INFO - $UMSCM,24543136,7,1764501*6E
 	2014-09-07 19:50:00,033 - DaemonLog - INFO - $UMSCM,26080514,8,31849*6A

+For any SCM line -- those starting with **$UMSCM** -- you should see data in the Amazon Dynamo DB table you created.

 # Launching on Boot